mukund2988/Login_page/readme.md

     - Username
     - Password

-5. Go to /schema and start executing queries by clicking "Run on active connection" in each block (--@block) in the 'schema/db.session.sql'.
+5. Go to /schema and start executing queries by clicking "Run on active connection" in each block (--@block) in the 'db.session.sql'.

 ## Setup project